You are here:

 Parties seeking an urgent directions hearing at any stage of a proceeding should contact email@example.com in the first instance.

-Save for contribution only proceedings, proceedings will generally be listed for a pre-trial conference conducted by a deputy prothonotary (see information concerning pre-trial conference listings below).
-All proceedings will be referred to a final directions hearing before trial to confirm the readiness of the matter for trial and to deal with any outstanding interlocutory issues.
-Regional matters may be the subject of a pre-trial conference in Melbourne upon request but are otherwise to be the subject of private mediation (as are contribution only proceedings).
+Save for contribution only proceedings, proceedings will generally be listed for a Pre-trial Conference conducted by a deputy prothonotary (see information concerning Pre-trial Conference listings below).
+All proceedings will be referred to a Final Directions Hearing before trial to confirm the readiness of the matter for trial and to deal with any outstanding interlocutory issues.
+Regional matters may be the subject of a Pre-trial Conference in Melbourne upon request but are otherwise to be the subject of private mediation (as are contribution only proceedings).

 Further information and resources

-The Court publishes a Pre-Trial Conference Calendar at approximately 9.30am each weekday as a tool for practitioners to check their current listings as well as providing an indication of available times when considering preferred dates for the adjournment of pre-trial conferences.
+The Court publishes a Pre-Trial Conference Calendar at approximately 9.30am each weekday as a tool for practitioners to check their current listings and obtain an indication of available times when considering preferred dates for the adjournment of pre-trial conferences.
 Subject to available resources, the Court may schedule up to two conferences per day, one at 10am and one at 2pm.
 The Calendar shows matters which are currently listed and practitioners may submit preferred/alternative dates/times based on the availabilities indicated.
 Please note that availability of specific dates/times is not guaranteed.